osi03224/alx-system_engineering-devops/0x01-shell_permission/README.md

-Create a script that switches the current user to the user betty
+We would create a script that would switch from the current user to the user betty